gregrot/sc-godot/docs/robot_script_bt_plan.md

 - `robot_script/last_result` → Result of the most recent expression statement or assignment.
 - `robot_script/errors` → PackedStringArray of runtime errors gathered during the last tick (cleared before execution).

 Leaves fetch the runtime from `robot_script/runtime` and MUST early-return `BTStatus.FAILURE` if it is missing.
 Successful leaves synchronise their local environment mutations back to `robot_script/env` and update `robot_script/last_result` when they produce a value.
+All instruction leaves wait one second before executing by default; composites can override this duration if they need different timing.

 ## Execution lifecycle
 - `RobotScriptBtBuilder.compile(ast, options)` returns `{ root: BTRoot, runtime: RobotScriptRuntime }`.